bootstrapworld/curriculum/lessons/Early-Math/commutative-property/langs/en-us/slides.md

 {layout="Investigate"}
 # Tying it All Together

-- Look at @printable-exercise{claire-and-walker.adoc} with some additional work by Claire and Walker.
+- Look at @printable-exercise{pages/claire-and-walker.adoc} with some additional work by Claire and Walker.
 Their teacher awards credit when her students translate the expression precisely __or__ when they show a deep understanding of computation or commutativity.
 - In the column on the right, record if Claire, Walker, or both students correctly translated the words into a Circle.